Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: EIKONALIZATION OF GLAUBER GLUONS

-At low $p_T$, the dominant contribution to the hadron hadroproduction comes from the region with a small parton momentum fraction $x_1\equiv k_1^+/p_1^+\ll 1$, in which $k_{1T}$ is not negligible in the hard scattering either \cite{NL2}.
-Another process to which the $k_T$ factorization applies is the semi-inclusive DIS \cite{BB08}.
-In this case the small $x$ region is reached by lowering the square of the transverse momentum of the outgoing hadron with respect to the virtual photon direction.
-The residual soft divergence from Figs.~\ref{fig1}(a) and ~\ref{fig1}(b) is collected by
+At low $p_T$, the dominant contribution to the hadron hadroproduction comes from the region with a small parton momentum fraction $x_1\equiv k_1^+/p_1^+\ll 1$, so the $k_T$ factorization theorem applies \cite{NL2}.
+Another example is the semi-inclusive DIS \cite{BB08}, in which the small $x$ region is reached by lowering the square of the transverse momentum of the outgoing hadron with respect to the virtual photon direction.
+In this section we shall explain Eq.~(\ref{eik1}), analyze the transition of the pole structures of the loop momentum in Figs.~\ref{fig1}(a) and \ref{fig1}(b) from large $x$ to small $x$, and then demonstrate the eikonalization of the spectator line in $H_1$ at low $p_T$.
+To be precise, we restrict ourself to the region with the hierarchy $k_{1T} \ll k_1^+ \ll p_1^+$, $k_{1T}\sim \Lambda$ being a small scale.
+This hierarchy is similar to that postulated in small-$x$ physics.
+The condition $\Lambda \ll k_1^+$ suppresses higher-twist corrections to the considered process, and $k_1^+ \ll p_1^+$ justifies the eikonalization of the spectator as a leading-power approximation.
+For convenience, the final-state hadrons are assumed to be produced at central rapidity with $k_1^+\sim k_4^+\sim k_4^-\sim k_{4T}$.